maxcraig112/GoGiffy/README.md

 3. add your Cloud Vision API Key under a `visionAPIKey.txt` file
 4. Modify the [table names](https://github.com/maxcraig112/GoGiffy/blob/main/src/bigquery.go#L14-L17) to correspond to your bigquery table
     - Your table schemas should correspond with the structs in [bigquery.go](https://github.com/maxcraig112/GoGiffy/blob/main/src/bigquery.go#L24-L39)
-5. Pray

-If you get everything setup, you can run the bot using `task run`
+If you everything is setup, you can run the bot using `task run` or `go run ./src/.`

-### Why use Golang?
-Idk
-### Why use Google Cloud Platform
-What's with all the questions?